munificent/magpie/doc/site/markdown/language/flow-control.markdown

     :::magpie
     if ready then go!

 That will evaluate the expression after `if`.
 If it's true, then the expression after `then` is evaluated.
 Otherwise it is skipped.
-You can also use a block:
+The `then` expression can be a block:

     :::magpie
     if ready then